ladsantos/PoWeRS/README.md

 # pwoogs

 pwoogs is a Python wrapper for MOOG synth, an application widely used in astronomy for synthesis of spectral lines.
 I recently started working on this after being fed up with the usual interface and plotting of MOOG.
-The code is very bare at the moment, but I'll be working on improving it, adding more features and a proper documentation as time goes on.
+The code is very bare bones at the moment, but I'll be working on improving it, adding more features and a proper documentation as time goes on.

 Dependencies
 ------------